sbslee/pypgx/README.rst

        predict-cnv         Predict CNV for the target gene based on copy number data.
        prepare-depth-of-coverage
-                           Prepare a depth of coverage file for all target genes with SV.
+                           Prepare a depth of coverage file for all target genes with SV from BAM files.
        print-metadata      Print the metadata of specified archive. run-chip-pipeline   Run PyPGx's genotyping pipeline for chip data. run-long-read-pipeline